aurora8/mob-code-challenge/README.md

 in the `Packer.pack` method
 1. read input file scanning entrie file contents async
 2. parse input from the file into `UseCase` collection
-3. divide and conquer algorithm solver solves all use cases
+3. greedy algorithm solver solves all use cases relies on sorting ratios

 ## Problem Statement Summary